dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Fear is the mother of morality.
+  The supreme happiness of life is the conviction that we are loved loved for ourselves, or rather in spite of ourselves.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (889 days)